Conservatory LVT Flooring

 The Conservatory Ranges We Stock

-Karndean Art Select — Karndean’s flagship 0.55mm glue-down library, the most-specified premium LVT in Britain and the range most “Karndean Waterperry” search traffic is looking for.
-25-year domestic warranty.
+Karndean Art Select – Karndean’s flagship 0.7mm glue-down library, the most-specified premium LVT in Britain and the range most “Karndean Waterperry” search traffic is looking for.
+Transferable lifetime domestic warranty.

-Karndean Van Gogh — same 0.55mm wear layer as Art Select, longer wider plank format, ideal for a conservatory with the floor running through to a continuous lounge or dining room.
+Karndean Van Gogh – a 0.55mm wear layer in a longer, wider plank format, ideal for a conservatory with the floor running through to a continuous lounge or dining room.

 Amtico Signature – Amtico’s flagship glue-down at 1mm wear layer, the toughest premium-domestic LVT we stock and an excellent answer for a conservatory taking commercial-level traffic.

-Amtico Form — Amtico’s parquet-and-herringbone glue-down at 0.55mm.
+Amtico Form – Amtico’s parquet-and-herringbone glue-down at 0.7mm.
 The right answer if you want a feature herringbone in the conservatory tying it back to a hallway or kitchen scheme.

 Project Floors Wood Plank Collection – German contract-grade glue down, specified by architects on commercial projects, equally at home in a high-end domestic conservatory.